jakoloborodun/derivative-brand-header/README.md

-# Brand header theme component for Discourse
+# Derivative Brand header theme component for Discourse

+This is a fork from the original project to make changes to the component.

 More info at: https://meta.discourse.org/t/brand-header-theme-component/77977